V1929/Salary-Dashboard/README.md

 From a professional perspective, analyzing this dataset enhanced my expertise in Excel, particularly in generating queries to derive statistical insights into data analytics roles and developing impactful visualizations.

+- 🛠️ **Functionality in Excel:** Other platforms for analysis are also available, particularly Python, which is widely used.
+Meanwhile, Excel continues to evolve, offering improved performance and capabilities.

 ![Alt text](media/Drop_Down.gif)

 In the above demonstration, and the code below, to highligh the role selected, I utilized the same query.
 Simply changing the absolute reference of, in this example, cell D2 from not equal, (<>), to equal ( = ), highlights the selected role.